WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: Yes, for instruction suffixes

+Operands: A, B

-Function: Divides the `src` operand by the `tgt` operand, and stores it in the `src` operand register.
+Function: Divides the `b` operand by the `a` operand, and stores it in the `b` operand register.
 Modifies flags?: Only with `-s` suffix

 The `-s` suffix is specified as `01` in the instruction-specific portion of the control word.